ashaikh23/IMC-Prosperity-4/README.md

 **Buying the knock-out put cheaply** (`AC 45 KO` at ~0.175, 500 units) was a low-cost convex hedge: it pays like a put unless the barrier is breached, so it provided downside protection at minimal cost while the high contract-size multiplier (3000) scaled the payoff.

-The overall book was structured as long realized volatility, financed by selling richer optionality, with a cheap knock-out as a tail hedge — net credit at entry.
+The overall book was structured as long realized volatility, financed by selling richer optionality, with a cheap knock-out as a tail hedge, net credit at entry.

 ---